• Menu

 Located in a beautifully restored 17th-century colonial building, Azul Histórico offers a menu that exalts Mexico’s culinary traditions.

-The charming courtyard setting adds to the dining experience, making Azul Histórico a favourite among locals and tourists alike.
+The charming courtyard setting adds to the dining experience, making Azul Histórico a favourite among locals and tourists.

 Location: The Shops at Downtown (Isabel La Católica 30, Centro Histórico, Cuauhtémoc, Mexico City)